Tsimina/Medical-Image-Diagnosis/README.md

 **MobileNetV2 Baseline – Test Performance**

 For our experiments, we observed that the training curves tend to plateau around epoch 25.
-The baseline model registerd very good results results on clean data:
+The baseline model registered very good results results on clean data:

 | **Loss** | **Accuracy** | **Precision** | **Recall** | **F1-score** |
 |---------:|-------------:|--------------:|-----------:|-------------:|